Reaching 66 Million French Users in Under 10 Weeks

 The Conversation is an independent source of news and views that are carefully sourced from the academic and research community and delivered directly to its readers.
 Their team consists of professional editors who work closely with university and research institution experts to unlock their knowledge for use by the public.

 They aim to help rebuild trust in journalism.
 All their authors and editors have to sign up to their Editorial Charter.
-All contributors must abide by their Community Standards policy and The Conversation allow authors only to write on a subject on which they have proven expertise, which they must disclose alongside their article.
+All contributors must abide by their Community Standards policy and The Conversation allow authors only to write about a subject in which they have proven expertise, which they must disclose alongside their article.
 Authors’ funding and potential conflicts of interest must also be disclosed.
 Failure to do so carries a risk of being banned from contributing to the site.

 The Conversation launched in Australia in March 2011.
 Their innovative technology platform and development team is based in the university and research precinct of Carlton.
 In May 2013, they opened an office in London where they based their newsroom.
-They now have editorial newsrooms in Melbourne, London, Boston, Paris and Johannesburg.
+They now have editorial newsrooms in Melbourne, London, Boston, Paris, and Johannesburg.

-The process for localization was a team effort in which several developers worked with James on evaluating several different TMS providers.
+The process for localization was a team effort in which several developers worked with James on evaluating several different software localization platforms.
 They quickly identified several localization systems and prepared a detailed requirements document.
 “Our project is built with Ruby on Rails and we decided to store translations in the standard rails YAML format.
 It was very important to us that the translation management solution integrated with our automated build and that it added minimal friction to our development processes”, said James Healy, The Conversation’s Technical Director.

 Furthermore, the option of simply uploading YML/YAML files and editing them online, proved vital to the team since they were using YAML locales format.
 This feature allowed them to automatically validate placeholders, prevent bugs, and set up new segments via the web interface.

-“Phrase’s easy-to-use and intuitive collaboration platform made it an important trusted tool during our expansion into France.”
+Phrase’s easy-to-use and intuitive collaboration platform made it an important and trusted tool during our expansion into France.

 In just ten weeks, The Conversation and their monolingual development team have been able to launch in French.
 “It’s difficult for me to say how much developer time we saved since this was our first time to use a translation management system.
-But Phrase worked seamlessly and enabled us to quickly expand to a new market with no surprises or changes to our lean development practices,” said James Healy, Technical Director, The Conversation.
+But Phrase Strings worked seamlessly and enabled us to quickly expand to a new market with no surprises or changes to our lean development practices,” said James Healy, Technical Director, The Conversation.

-Currently, with the new Localization set-up, The Conversation is able to deploy the app several times a day and get translation updates within 24 hours.
+Currently, with the new localization set-up, The Conversation is able to deploy the app several times a day and get translation updates within 24 hours.

-As for expanding to other languages, Healy continues, “We are now in a process of using Phrase for another language and, while the first process took us 10 weeks, we expect to cut that process in half.”
+As for expanding to other languages, Healy continues, “We are now in a process of using Phrase Strings for another language and, while the first process took us 10 weeks, we expect to cut that process in half.”